primitivefinance/rmm-docs/docs/faq/learn-more/01-glossary.md

 ---
-description: Definitions of the sometimes verbose terminology.
+description: Definitions of commonly used terminology.
 ---

 # Glossary